Is your AI language tutor lying to you?

 When using an AI tutor to practise Spanish, I look at some corrections and immediately see and agree that I obviously got it wrong but it makes me want to double check the rest with a human, which kind of defeats the whole purpose.

-A human teacher would make a judgement call about what changes are worth focusing on, depending on the level of the learner.
+Also, a human teacher would make a judgement call about what changes are worth focusing on, depending on the level of the learner.
 I have not yet seen an AI tutor that does that.

 My advice to language learners using AI tutors